OrchidE

 Note to dynamic includes:

 For dynamic includes the OrchidE-Builder Extension is required.
-The list of supported variables can be found on Github.
+The list of supported variables can be found on GitHub.

 When using Jinja2 templates, navigation to the destination file only works if the cursor is outside the Jinja2 template and no folder.